 If you are large, plus-sized, chubby, fluffy or just fat then you may have concerns about being confined in a small space with lots of other people on a cruise ship.
-I am plus-sized and have been on 20 cruises – here are some tips so you can make the most of your cruise:
+I am plus-sized and have been on over 40 cruises on 9 different lines – here are some tips so you can make the most of your cruise:

 1. Cabin Beds